 To apply for leave of absence please complete an application form and forward it to the school.
 You can download a copy of the form at the bottom of this page.

 Leave will only be authorised in the most exceptional of circumstances.

 What does your child’s percentage attendance mean?
 Parents/carers often become confused about what good attendance is.
 As a school, our target attendance percentage is 95%.

 Students* with attendance of over 95% perform one grade higher per subject than those with attendance of 85% or less.

 * If you compare students of equal ability

-Please contact the Assistant Head of Sixth Form, Mrs Donna Wright, if you have any queries regarding your child’s attendance.
+Please contact the Head of Sixth Form, Mrs Donna Wright, if you have any queries regarding your child’s attendance.
 You can use the contact form below.